-On behalf of Champlain VT, LLC d/b/a TDI New England (TDI-NE), TRC Environmental Corp.
-(TRC) and Vanasse Hangen Brustlin, Inc. (VHB) have prepared this document to outline the proposed protocols, goals, and objectives for vegetation management during construction and long-term operation of the overland component of the New England Clean Power Link (Project).
-This document outlines an overall Vegetation Management Plan (VMP), a Non-Native Invasive Species (NNIS) Monitoring and Control Plan, and a vegetation management protocol with regard to natural resource areas of special concern.
-Additional resource protection measures and Best Management Practices (BMPs) for construction-phase vegetation management activities will be outlined in the Erosion Prevention and Sediment Control Plan (EPSC Plan), which will be prepared as part of the application for a Vermont Construction Stormwater Discharge Permit.
+On behalf of Champlain VT, LLC d/b/a TDI New England ("TDI-NE") VHB, with support from TRC Environmental Corp. ("TRC"), has prepared this document to outline the proposed protocols, goals, and objectives for vegetation management during construction and long-term operation of the overland component of the New England Clean Power Link ("Project").
+This document outlines an overall Vegetation Management Plan ("VMP"), a Non-Native Invasive Species ("NNIS") Monitoring and Control Plan, and a vegetation management protocol with regard to natural resource areas of special concern such as areas around known occurrences of rare species.
+Additional resource protection measures and Best Management Practices ("BMP"s) for construction- phase vegetation management activities will be outlined in the Erosion Prevention and Sediment Control Plan ("EPSC Plan"), which will be prepared as part of the application for a Vermont Construction Stormwater Discharge Permit.

-The Project is a high voltage direct current (HVDC) electric transmission line that will provide electricity generated by renewable energy sources in Canada to the New England electric grid.
+The Project is a high voltage direct current ("HVDC") electric transmission line that will provide electricity generated by renewable energy sources in Canada to the New England electric grid.
 The line will run from the Canadian border at Alburgh, Vermont to Ludlow, Vermont along underwater and underground routes.

-The transmission line will be comprised of two approximately 5" diameter cables - one positively charged and the other negatively charged - and will be of solid-state manufacture containing no fluids or gases.
-The nominal operating voltage of the line will be approximately 300 to 320 kV, and the system will be capable of delivering 1,000 megawatts (MW) of electricity.
+The transmission line will be comprised of two approximately 5 inch diameter cables - one positively charged and the other negatively charged - and will be of solid-state manufacture containing no fluids or gases.
+The nominal operating voltage of the line will be approximately 300 to 320 kilovolts ("kV"), and the system will be capable of delivering 1,000 megawatts ("MW") of electricity.

-The overland portion of the transmission line, approximately 56 miles in length, generally will be buried approximately four feet underground within existing public (state and town) road rights-of-way (ROWs).
+The overland portion of the transmission line, approximately 56 miles in length, generally will be buried approximately four feet underground within existing public (state and town) road rightsof-way (ROWs).
 The cables will be installed within a railroad ROW for approximately 3.5 miles in the town of Shrewsbury and Wallingford.
 Very short sections of the route at the Lake Champlain entry and exit points, as well as at the converter site in Ludlow, will be located on private land that is owned or controlled by TDI-NE.